-In the event the discipline or injunction imposed in the other jurisdiction has been stayed, any reciprocal action imposed by this Court shall be deferred until such stay expires.
+In the event the discipline, transfer, or injunction imposed in the other jurisdiction has been stayed, any reciprocal action imposed by this Court shall be deferred until such stay expires.

-d) Imposition of Identical Discipline
+d) Imposition of Identical Discipline or Other Action

-This Court shall impose identical discipline to that imposed by the other court unless the attorney-respondent demonstrates, or this Court finds, upon the face of the record upon which the discipline or injunction in another jurisdiction is predicated, it clearly appears:
+This Court shall impose identical discipline or other action to that imposed by the other court unless the attorney-respondent demonstrates, or this Court finds, upon the face of the record upon which the discipline, transfer, or injunction in another jurisdiction is predicated, it clearly appears:

-- i. the procedure was so lacking in notice or opportunity to be heard as to constitute a deprivation of due process; or - ii. there was such an infirmity of proof establishing the misconduct as to give rise to the clear conviction that this Court could not, consistent with its duty, accept as final the conclusion of the other court on that subject; or - iii. the imposition of the same discipline by this Court would result in grave injustice; or - iv. the misconduct established is deemed by this Court to warrant substantially different discipline or injunctive action.
+- i. the procedure was so lacking in notice or opportunity to be heard as to constitute a deprivation of due process; or - ii. there was such an infirmity of proof establishing the misconduct as to give rise to the clear conviction that this Court could not, consistent with its duty, accept as final the conclusion of the other court on that subject; or - iii. the imposition of the same discipline or other action by this Court would result in grave injustice; or - iv. the misconduct established is deemed by this Court to warrant substantially different discipline or injunctive action.